Spatial Energy Planning II

 The energy transition requires coordinated action.
 In order to achieve the climate goals, all renewable energy resources must be used optimally.
 The right solution in the wrong place or used incorrectly is not effective.
 The growing interdependencies between the sectors (electricity, heat and transport) must be taken into account in the energy system of the future and comprehensive, long-term planning is required that integrates the topics of energy generation and use and infrastructure and spatial planning (regional development, urban planning, etc.).

 The success of the energy transition depends on control and coordination based on well-founded information.
 For this purpose, energy-related issues must be taken into account in the planning processes of the regional authorities and coordinated with those of the infrastructure operators.
-The processes successfully developed and implemented in the SEP I (Spatial Energy Planning) project to take energy-related issues into account in the planning processes in the heating sector are now being expanded to include the electricity and transport sectors.
+The processes successfully developed and implemented in the SEP I (Spatial Energy Planning) project to take energy-related issues into account in the planning processes in the heating sector were expanded to include the electricity and transport sectors.
 This means that all energy and climate protection-related sectors can be included in the strategic development.
 For example, project developers for a construction project can obtain all the information they need specifically about heat and power supply as well as mobility optimization at the push of a button using automated reports.

 Coordination of sustainable energy infrastructures based on the information system of SEP I